tatomyr/purity/README.md

 Please find the examples [here](https://tatomyr.github.io/purity/examples/)

-You can access them locally using `bash bin/serve.sh` and opening `http://localhost:8081/examples/`.
+You can access them locally using `bash bin/serve.sh` and opening `http://localhost:8081/public/examples/`.

 ## Development

+Install prerequisites once: `bash bin/install.sh`.

 To serve the library locally on port 8081 run `bash bin/serve.sh`.

-Install prerequisites: `npm i -D ts-jest typescript jest minify eslint cypress@4.4.1 @typescript-eslint/eslint-plugin@latest @typescript-eslint/parser@latest eslint@latest`
+Make sure your code is compiled (run `bash bin/compile.sh` to start compilation in watch mode; if you've changed a file that isn't a typescript file, you have to re-run this command).

 ## Code minification